 Knowledge and transparency is key to safer practices

-This issue cannot be solved by one brand or company alone — it’s too complex.
-To make progress, industry, NGOs, independent experts and other stakeholders must work together.
-Multi-stakeholder initiatives with diverse stakeholders have the power to be innovative, solutions-oriented and focus on core values.
+This issue cannot be solved by one organization alone — it’s too complex.
+To make progress, the IT industry, NGOs, independent experts and other stakeholders must work together.
+Multi-stakeholder initiatives with diverse viewpoints have the power to be innovative, solutions-oriented and have an industry-wide effect.